 Curran describes the event as a movement which includes many actions beyond donating money.
 In Watertown, NY, for example, residents have been encouraged to donate hours to help neighbors without vehicles get to medical appointments, grocery stores and other critical locations.

 Kathy Calvin, CEO of the U.N.
-Foundation and #GivingTuesday co-founder, attributes the event’s success to its function as a collaboration between nonprofits.
+Foundation and #GivingTuesday co-founder, attributes the event’s success to its function as a collaboration between nonprofit organizations.
 “It’s controlled by nobody, owned by everybody,” she says.
 “We’re working together to raise awareness.
 This includes logos, sample press releases, social media toolkits.
 Anything we could think of.”

-Critics say the day encourages charities to send emails with the sole purpose of making a cash grab in December when 31 percent of all charitable giving would occur anyway due to the holiday season and end-of-year tax incentives, according to Network for Good’s Digital Giving Index.
+Critics say the day encourages charities to send emails with the sole purpose of making a cash grab in December when 30 percent of all charitable giving would occur anyway due to the holiday season and end-of-year tax incentives, according to Network for Good’s Digital Giving Index.

 Proponents point out that people who donate their time, services or money today are likely to remain involved throughout the year.
 Everyone is encouraged to give to groups that have impacted their lives and to share their experiences and inspirations at #MyGivingStory.

 During the hectic holiday season, it’s easy to forget the value of how we spend our time, money and effort.
 Giving Tuesday reminds us that we can choose to spend today giving back or paying forward while saving others (and ourselves) in the process.
 That’s a bargain too good to pass up.